Decent work: Decent Work, Decent Life Campaign

-Five organizations, Solidar, ITUC, ETUC, Social Alert International and the Global Progressive Forum, launched the Decent Work, Decent Life campaign at the World Social Forum in Nairobi in January 2007, and has since then worked in an alliance to promote decent work for decent life as solution to poverty.
-The idea to run a Campaign on Decent Work was conceived at the World Social Forum, 2005, in Porto Alegre.
-The Campaign targets young people, trade union activists, NGOs and decision makers in developed and developing countries.
+Five organizations – Solidar, ITUC, ETUC, Social Alert International and the Global Progressive Forum – launched the Decent Work, Decent Life campaign at the World Social Forum in Nairobi in January 2007 and have since worked in an alliance to promote decent work for decent life as solution to poverty.
+The idea to run a campaign on decent work was conceived at the World Social Forum in 2005 in Porto Alegre.
+The campaign targets young people, trade union activists, non-governmental organizations and decision makers in developed and developing countries.

-The Campaign’s objectives focus on building awareness of Decent work and on promoting decent work as the only sustainable way out of poverty, democracy and social cohesion.
+The campaign’s objectives focus on building awareness of decent work and on promoting decent work as the only sustainable way out of poverty, democracy and social cohesion.

 Success

 In November 2007, decision makers from European governments and institutions signed the Call to Action of the Decent Work, Decent Life Campaign adding up to the recognition of the Decent Work Agenda.
 "There is also a growing interest on the part of the EU and international civil society in decent work, as illustrated for instance by: the launch of the Decent Work/Decent Life [Campaign]…".

-The Campaign’s Call to Action focuses on seven issues, namely; decent work, workers’ rights, social protection, fair trade, international financial institutions, development aid and migration.
+The campaign’s Call to Action focuses on seven issues, namely; decent work, workers’ rights, social protection, fair trade, international financial institutions, development aid and migration.

 Decent Work, Decent Life for Women Campaign

-The Decent Work, Decent Life for Women Campaign was a two years campaign launched on International Women’s Day 2008 (March 8) by the International Trade Union Confederation (ITUC) and the global union federations (GUF).
-The campaign aims to advocate decent work for women and gender equality in labour policies and agreements and to seek gender equality in trade union structures, policies and activities.
-The second objective aims at increasing number of women members in trade unions and women in elected positions.
+The Decent Work, Decent Life for Women Campaign was a two-year campaign launched on International Women’s Day 2008 (March 8) by the International Trade Union Confederation (ITUC) and the global union federations (GUF).
+The campaign aimed to advocate decent work for women and gender equality in labour policies and agreements and to seek gender equality in trade union structures, policies and activities.
+The second objective was aimed at increasing the number of women members in trade unions and women in elected positions.

-The Campaign's necessity stems from multiple forms of discrimination in both policy and practice on a daily basis women are facing such as the gender pay gap, the lack of maternity protection and the higher unemployment rates among women.
+The campaign's necessity stemmed from multiple forms of discrimination in both policy and practice being faced by women, such as the gender pay gap, the lack of maternity protection and higher unemployment rates.
 Because of the gender bias, women are often paid less and are not given the opportunities to advance in their careers compared to their male counterparts.
-In Asia, women are mostly employed in the domestic works which is one of the lowest paid, least valued, and least organised sectors.
+In Asia, women are mostly employed in domestic work, which is one of the lowest paid, least valued, and least organised sectors.
 Women's wage growth rate in Asia, excluding China, from 2006 to 2011 was 0.9%.

-At the moment 81 national centers in 56 countries participate with various events in this Campaign.
+At the moment 81 national centres in 56 countries participate with various events in this Campaign.